dusty-nv/jetson-containers/packages/llm/llama_cpp/docs.md

 * llama.cpp from https://github.com/ggerganov/llama.cpp with CUDA enabled (found under `/opt/llama.cpp`)
 * Python bindings from https://github.com/abetlen/llama-cpp-python (found under `/opt/llama-cpp-python`)

+> [!WARNING]
+> Starting with version 0.1.79, the model format has changed from GGML to GGUF.
+Existing GGML models can be converted using the `convert-llama-ggmlv3-to-gguf.py` script in [`llama.cpp`](https://github.com/ggerganov/llama.cpp) (or you can often find the GGUF conversions on [HuggingFace Hub](https://huggingface.co/models?search=GGUF))

 There are two branches for backwards compatability:

 * `llama_cpp:gguf` (which tracks ggerganov/llama.cpp master)